 Ditch the drapes (and rugs).

 Mirrors are a great way to trick the eye.
 Even if curtains don’t completely cover the window, curtains block the eye from seeing outside.
 Drapes and curtains add “stuff” to the space.
 It makes the space more open and straightforward to remove them.
-Shutters, lightweight mesh, or cloth blinds are options for privacy.
+Roller shutters Perth, lightweight mesh, or cloth blinds are options for privacy.
 If curtains are necessary, you can use a bar that extends beyond the window’s frame to fully expose it.

 Ditto rugs.
 Take a look at all the tiny spaces in this article.
 You will be surprised at how few people have rugs, or if they do, how minimal and simple they are.